awsdocs/aws-doc-sdk-examples/javav2/example_code/bedrock-agent/README.md

-# CloudTrail code examples for the SDK for Kotlin
+# Agents for Amazon Bedrock code examples for the SDK for Java 2.x

 ## Overview

-Shows how to use the AWS SDK for Kotlin to work with AWS CloudTrail.
+Shows how to use the AWS SDK for Java 2.x to work with Agents for Amazon Bedrock.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_CloudTrail _
+_Agents for Amazon Bedrock offer you the ability to build and configure autonomous agents in your application._

 ## ⚠ Important